Brett Sheehy: Other appointments

-Awards and honours
+Recognition, awards and honours

 In 2012 the second highest civilian honour in Australia, Officer of the Order of Australia (AO), was awarded to Sheehy.
-With this appointment he became one of the few Australians to have received a national honours citation for distinguished service to both artistic disciplines of the 'performing arts' and the 'visual arts'.
+With this appointment he became one of the few Australians to have received a national honours citation for distinguished service to both artistic disciplines of the performing arts and the visual arts.

 Sheehy's other awards have included: